 - Apply for an Undergraduate Summer Research Grant

 - Apply for INSAR Annual Meeting Travel Grant

 - Research Recap of 2017

 - Contact Us

-Each year ASF accepts applications for travel grants to send a limited number of parents of children with autism, individuals with autism, special education teachers and other stakeholders to attend the International Meeting for Autism Research (IMFAR).
-The 2012 conference was held in Toronto, Canada from May 17-19.
+Each year ASF accepts applications for travel grants to send a limited number of parents of children with autism, individuals with autism, special education teachers and other stakeholders to attend the INSAR Annual Meeting (formerly IMFAR).
+The 2019 conference will be held in Palais des congres de Montreal, Canada from May 1-4.

 Grant recipients receive up to $1,000, which is applied to expenses including registration, travel, accommodations and meals.
 The grant may also be applied to directly related expenses, including childcare or special accommodations to enable individuals with autism to participate.
 Grantees are responsible for obtaining international travel documents.